Grouse

 Overview

 We caught up with Colin, our Snowsports Manager at Grouse Mountain.
-Colin discusses what it's like working as a ski instructor with EA.
+Colin discusses what it's like working as a ski instructor with EA Ski and Snowboard Training.

 Grouse Mountain is a vibrant resort offering world-class skiing and snowboarding close to the city of Vancouver, Canada.